scttech/Build_Financial_Software/chapter7/README.md

 # Overview

-In this chapter, we work on building out the UI for our application.
+Chapter 8 puts together the Minimum Viable Product (MVP) for our project.

-* `v1` - The starting point of a basic Next.js application
+* `v1` - The minimum viable product, pulling together all the components we built so far
-* `v2` - Enhancing the UI
+* `v2` - The minimum viable product, but exploring authentication and authorization

 Additional folders:

-* `plantuml_diagrams` - PlantUML diagrams for the chapter
+* `plantuml_diagrams` - Contains the PlantUML diagrams for the chapter